bachvo01/RisenProject/README.md

 - Tran Duc Cao Nguyen - 14117
 - Nguyen Tuan Ngoc - 15809

-## Topic: Video Game Digital Distribution Service and Storefront Systen
+## Topic: Video Game Digital Distribution Service and Storefront System
 The project is a prototype for an online store system and it is restricted within college premises.
 This has been implemented under guidance of Dr. Huynh Trung Hieu.
 This project is useful for customers to purchase games remotely.
 In addition, some businesses